sheinsight/reactive/docs/reference/api.md

 ### `subscribe` {#vanilla-subscribe}

 A method to subscribe to state changes.
+First param should be a [State Proxy](/reference/api#proxy).

 ```tsx
 subscribe(store.mutate, (changes, version) => {})